-Prior to commissioning the boiler, at least the following steps are required, the execution of which are the installer's responsibility:
+Prior to commissioning the boiler, the following steps are a minimum requirement and are the installer's responsibility:

-- Checking the pipework for implementation according to design (e.g. retainers, expansion joints, dewatering, draining, venting). - Checking the fittings/valves for correct selection and installation (e.g. correct pressure stage and materials, flow direction, controls, correct flange connection). - Ensuring the safe operation of all boiler house facilities (equipment, working and access platforms, handrails, insulation, heating, ventilation).
+- Checking the pipework depending on version (e.g. retainers, expansion joints, drainage systems, emptying, venting). - Checking the fittings/valves for correct selection and installation (e.g. correct pressure stage and materials, flow direction, controls, correct flange connection). - Ensuring the safe operation of all boiler house facilities (equipment, working and access platforms, handrails, insulation, heating, ventilation).